INTRODUCTION TO LIVING ON CAMPUS

 Residential students are required to check into their assigned room with the Office of Residence Life prior to gaining access to their assigned space.
 Students who fail to complete the check-in process forfeit the ability to appeal damage charges.

-Residential Students must check out of their room prior to closing in May, before studying abroad, after withdrawing from housing, or before the end of their tenure as a student - whichever occurs first.
+Residential students must check out of their room prior to closing in May, before studying abroad, after withdrawing from housing, or before the end of their tenure as a student - whichever occurs first.
 Prior to checking out, students must remove all personal possessions and clean their assigned space.
-Personal items left in a room will be disposed of by the College at the expense of the occupants.
+Personal items left in a room will be disposed of by the College at the expense of the occupants in accordance with the Residency Agreement.
 Failure to check out properly may result in a fine.
 Students who withdraw from housing must move out of their space in the timeline designated by the Office of Residence Life.

 The College holds students responsible for damages beyond normal wear and tear.
 Assessments and billing for damage are done at regular intervals throughout the year in conjunction with Health and Safety Inspections or as needed.
 Students occupying a space in a residence area will have 72 hours after checking in to report to the Office of Residence Life any damages which were not easily visible at the time of check-in using the Room Condition Form provided to students by the Residence Life office.
 Damages within a unit, suite, or room which are not attributed to a specific individual will be divided among all those living in the space.